Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 And so I guess it was my turn.

-Uh question with John Avlon, Daily Beast reporter.
+Question with John Avalon, Daily Beast reporter.

-Take us through some of the seminal events that you say have led up to this moment where we are, where it's such a big deal to see them getting along around a big table.
+Take us through some of the seminal events that you say have led up to this moment where we are.

-Remember, roughly one year ago, President Obama was in his honeymoon period approval ratings near 60%, and Rush Limbaugh said four words that helped turn the tide.
+Remember, roughly one year ago, President Obama was in his honeymoon period, approval ratings near 60%, and Rush Limbaugh said four words that helped turn the tide.

 I hope he fails.